How to Get Car Insurance Online With a Checking Account

 Security and Troubleshooting Your Auto Insurance Checking Account Payment

-Setting up car insurance payments with your checking account involves sharing sensitive banking information online.
-While this payment method is secure when handled properly, you should protect yourself and know how to resolve common issues that may arise during setup or ongoing payments.
+Setting up car insurance payments with your checking account means sharing sensitive banking information online.
+This payment method is secure when handled properly, but you should protect yourself and know how to resolve common issues.

 Security and Risk Management

-Sharing your checking account details online may feel risky.
-While legitimate insurers use bank-level security, you should take steps to protect yourself.
+Sharing your checking account details online feels risky.
+Legitimate insurers use bank-level security, but you should still protect yourself.

 checkSign icon